Tish Naghise

-Letitia "Tish" Naghise (1963/1964 – March 8, 2023) was an American politician of the Democratic Party.
-She was the member of the Georgia House of Representatives for District 68 from January 2023 until her death that March.
+Letitia Naghise (1963/1964 – March 8, 2023) was an American politician of the Democratic Party.
+She was a member of the Georgia House of Representatives for District 68 from January 2023 until her death in March 2023.
+She was 59 years old at the time of her death.

 Background and education

 Tish Naghise was born in Atlanta, and was of Nigerian descent.
 She earned an associate degree from Atlanta Metropolitan State College in 2006, a bachelor's degree in 2010 and a graduate degree from Clayton State University in 2022, respectively.

 Career

 A resident of Fayetteville, Georgia, Naghise was a local team leader for Barack Obama's 2008 and 2012 presidential campaigns, a field organizer for the Democratic Party of Georgia's coordinated campaign in 2016, and a field organizer for Jon Ossoff's campaign in the 2017 Georgia's 6th congressional district special election.
 She was named as a delegate for Georgia to the 2020 Democratic National Convention.
 Prior to her election, Naghise was an engagement organizer for Georgia Conservation Voters.
 She had also worked as a paralegal and co-owned a trucking company.